Bulga-xD/playground/README.md

-# In the python code you have to find and fix 3 bugs .
+# In the python code you have to find and fix couple of bugs .

 # Suggestions: